Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/getting_started.rst

 **PrimAITE**

 About The Project
-PrimAITE (**PrimAITE**) is a simulation environment for training AI under the ARCD programme.It incorporates the functionality required of a Primary-level environment, as specified in the Dstl ARCD Training Environment
+PrimAITE (**PrimAITE**) is a simulation environment for training AI under the ARCD programme.
+It incorporates the functionality required of a Primary-level environment, as specified in the Dstl ARCD Training Environment

 **PrimAITE** is currently under a closed development stage.